Skip to Content

 Trip routes matter!
 Though Jennifer and I love to take back roads on our travels, you get better gas mileage on highways.

 If you’re trying to maximize fuel efficiency, select a route that avoids windy roads and intersections as much as possible.
+Some routes may be slightly longer but can save you gas because you can drive smoothly and at a steady speed.

-Google maps actually has a setting for this now.
+Google Maps actually has a setting for this now.
 It’ll show a little leaf next to the most fuel-efficient route when presenting your route options.

 4. RV Maintenance

-Be sure to stay current on your RV maintenance.
-A dirty air filter can decrease your fuel efficiency by about 10%.
+• A dirty air filter can decrease your fuel efficiency by about 10%

-A faulty oxygen sensor can be even more damaging by cutting your gas mileage by up to 40%.
+• A faulty oxygen sensor can be even more damaging by cutting your gas mileage by up to 40%

 By staying on top of your rig’s regular maintenance, you can avoid any hidden gas zappers.
+You can check out these 38 Basic RV Maintenance Tips, too.

-5. Towing Weight
+5. RV & Towing Weight

 Towing weight can be a bit complex.
 While the heavier weight of your RV, items that you pack, and any tow vehicles should affect your mileage, some people claim that they do not see much of a difference.